JazzmynSims/DigitalConceptTutorial/README.md

-# How to work my new iPhone?
+# Computer Networks: How Does the Interent Work?
-# Author: Jazzmyn Sims
+## Created & Explained by: Jazzmyn Sims
-# Description: This is a tutorial that will show how to work the basics of your iPhone. *Beginner Friendly*
+#### Purpose of Content: To educate others on how the internet operators.
+### Easy Read for ages 5+